wtsi-hgi/gatk-cwl-generator/README.md

 (docker cp CONTAINERID:/jsonfiles ~/PY)
 ```

+# Run CWL-runner
-# Maybe consider making a bash script that would build the docker and copy the files to the local directory.
+#Maybe consider making a bash script that would build the docker and copy the files to the local directory.

 Follow the instructions to install cwltools and cwl-runner: https://github.com/common-workflow-language/cwltool

 Run json2cwl.py to generate HaplotypeCaller.cwl file from the jsonfiles from the Docker.

-# Consider turning json2cwl.py into CWL-runner tool
+#Consider turning json2cwl.py into CWL-runner tool

 To test generated HaplotypeCaller CWL files, invoke ```cwl-runner``` and provide the tool wrapper and the input object on the command line.
 ```